Via Ferrata Kit - Can I use Climbing Carabiners?

 Other Carabiner details; K Type carabiners shall have an autolocking device.
 Minimum Gate opening is 21mm, other types is 15mm.

-There used to be two different types of specialist via ferrata lanyard set ups; Type "Y" and Type "V".
-The Type "Y" has the two lanyards joined together ABOVE the energy absorber.
+The Lanyards themselves; The Type "Y" has the two lanyards joined together ABOVE the energy absorber.
 If the climber was clipped to the wire/anchor with either or both of the lanyards and the climber fell then the absorber/dissapator will do its job.
 Example would be the Petzl Scorpio Vertigo.

 The UIAA stated that only the Type "Y" lanyard should be used (UIAA 128).